ShiuLab/Manuscript_Code/2020_Arabidopsis_seed_count/Readme.md

 ## 8. Generate a frozen (final) model

-* Geneate with the following parameters:
+* Generate with the following parameters:
   * `input_type`: the type of input
   * `pipeline_config_path`: the path to the configuration file
   * `trained_checkpoint_prefix`: prefix of the names for the model checkpoint files